POSTED JANUARY 5, 2014 FOR BACKGROUND OF BCBP BEGINNINGS IN CAGAYAN DE ORO

 They will be divided, father against son and son against father. daughter against mother and daughter against mother-in-law and mother in law against daughter in law.”

-In this meeting I realized that the Holy Spirit was upon us as a group,
+In this group meeting where I was a guest I realized that the Holy Spirit was upon us as a group,

-That the lesson in the reading, though not clear or obvious, became transparent and understandable as each member revealed his or her past, experiences that were long kept safe and sealed in each heart, and it was only when these were laid bare before all the others, in a manner of speaking exposing hearts that were hurting, that our hearts were then slowly healed in the process.
+That the lesson in the reading, though not clear or obvious, became transparent, and understandable as each member revealed his or her past, experiences, these that were long kept safe and sealed in each heart, and it was only when these were laid bare before all the others, in a manner of speaking exposing hearts that were hurting, that our collective hearts were then slowly healed in the process.

-The Holy Spirit was at work again, “renewing the face of the earth…” not in a terrible earthquake or in a tsunami, but in a gentle, soothing balm to heal and to make holy the hurting heart of the father, the mother, the sons and daughters: meaning all of us and I mean all of us, for who among us, be a he or a she is not a father, a mother, a son, daughter etc?
-Whole and holy, as in healing the brokenness which we all felt.
+The Holy Spirit was at work again, “renewing the face of the earth…” not in a terrible earthquake or in a tsunami, but in a gentle, soothing balm to heal and to make holy the hurting hearts of the father, the mother, the sons and daughters: meaning all of us and I mean all of us, for who among us, be a he or a she is not a father, a mother, a son, daughter etc?
+Whole and holy, as in healing our brokenness was that which we all felt that moment.

 And who among us is not somehow broken and hurt?